haskus/haskus-system/README.md

 ## Binary modules

-ViperVM handles low-level data structures in memory such as C structs, unions, enums, bit fields, etc. It doesn't depend on C header files (.h) and doesn't use preprocessors (cpp2hs, hsc2hs, etc.).
+Haskus handles low-level data structures in memory such as C structs, unions, enums, bit fields, etc. It doesn't depend on C header files (.h) and doesn't use preprocessors (cpp2hs, hsc2hs, etc.).

-* ViperVM.Format.Binary: modules to manipulate binary data and to easily create C bindings (see the [documentation](doc/manual/binary.md))
+* Haskus.Format.Binary: modules to manipulate binary data and to easily create C bindings (see the [documentation](doc/manual/binary.md))

 ## Interface with the Linux kernel

-ViperVM provides foreign primops to call Linux system calls from Haskell code without going through the libc.
+Haskus provides foreign primops to call Linux system calls from Haskell code without going through the libc.
 In addition to basic system calls, it provides wrappers for some Linux subsystems/features accessible through multiplexing syscalls (e.g., ioctl) or through specific file systems (e.g., procfs, sysfs).

-* ViperVM.Arch.Linux: system calls and low-level interfaces
+* Haskus.Arch.Linux: system calls and low-level interfaces
-* ViperVM.Arch.Linux.Input: input subsystem
+* Haskus.Arch.Linux.Input: input subsystem
-* ViperVM.Arch.Linux.Graphics: kms/drm subsystem
+* Haskus.Arch.Linux.Graphics: kms/drm subsystem

 ## Formats

-ViperVM provides support for some file formats (e.g., ELF, DWARF, CPIO) and some file system formats (e.g., ISO9660).
+Haskus provides support for some file formats (e.g., ELF, DWARF, CPIO) and some file system formats (e.g., ISO9660).
 These can be used to interact with Linux (e.g., to look up for functions in the vDSO ELF image), to build initramfs images or bootable disk images, etc.

-* ViperVM.Format.Compression: some compression algorithms and containers
+* Haskus.Format.Compression: some compression algorithms and containers
-* ViperVM.Format.CPIO: CPIO archive format
+* Haskus.Format.CPIO: CPIO archive format
-* ViperVM.Format.Elf: ELF object format
+* Haskus.Format.Elf: ELF object format
-* ViperVM.Format.Dwarf: DWARF debugging information format
+* Haskus.Format.Dwarf: DWARF debugging information format

 ## Architectures

-ViperVM provides architecture specific modules (currently only for x86-64), in particular the thin architecture specific layer to call Linux system calls.
-Additionally, ViperVM has a dictionnary of x86 instructions; it is currently used to implement a disassembler and could be used to implement assemblers, analyzers, emulators, etc. A wrapper for the x86's cpuid instruction is also provided.
+Haskus provides architecture specific modules (currently only for x86-64), in particular the thin architecture specific layer to call Linux system calls.
+Additionally, Haskus has a dictionnary of x86 instructions; it is currently used to implement a disassembler and could be used to implement assemblers, analyzers, emulators, etc. A wrapper for the x86's cpuid instruction is also provided.

-* ViperVM.Arch.X86_64: Currently only X86-64 is supported [documentation](doc/manual/x86.md)
+* Haskus.Arch.X86_64: Currently only X86-64 is supported [documentation](doc/manual/x86.md)
-   * ViperVM.Arch.X86_64.ISA: instruction set architecture
+   * Haskus.Arch.X86_64.ISA: instruction set architecture
-   * ViperVM.Arch.X86_64.Disassembler
+   * Haskus.Arch.X86_64.Disassembler
-   * ViperVM.Arch.X86_64.Linux: arch-specific Linux interface (syscalls)
+   * Haskus.Arch.X86_64.Linux: arch-specific Linux interface (syscalls)
-   * ViperVM.Arch.X86_64.Cpuid: CPUID wrapper
+   * Haskus.Arch.X86_64.Cpuid: CPUID wrapper

 ## System interface

-ViperVM provides modules to interact with the system: input devices, display devices, etc. These modules are used to easily build a custom system without dealing directly with the low-level Linux interface.
+Haskus provides modules to interact with the system: input devices, display devices, etc. These modules are used to easily build a custom system without dealing directly with the low-level Linux interface.
 It also provides a custom monad with common features for system programming (logging, etc.).

-* ViperVM.System
+* Haskus.System

 # Programs

-Several programs are bundled with ViperVM:
+Several programs are bundled with Haskus:

 #### ELF Web